How to Steam Eggs Like a Pro

 Adding hard- or soft-cooked eggs to your meals is an easy way to pump up the protein in them.
 This is true whether it’s:

-• in your lunchtime salad or as egg salad (with or without bread – think lettuce cups or collard wraps for an extra veggie boost);
+• in your lunchtime salad or as egg salad.
+You can do this with or without bread – think lettuce cups or collard wraps for an extra veggie boost;

-• in a quickie brekkie with a big pile of leftover roasted vegetables; or
+• in a quickie breakfast with a big pile of leftover roasted vegetables; or

 • as an afternoon snack with some sea salt and spice.

-A quick lunch for me could be a big salad, lots of veggies, and a few soft-boiled eggs, cooked up in no time flat.
+A quick lunch for me could be a big salad, lots of veggies, and a few soft-cooked eggs.
+This comes together in no time flat (especially if you batch cook!).

 They’re portable and easy to dress up in a multitude of ways.